+44 (0) 7490 373980 447490373980 Book a 121

 #BlackCatRescue #FelineFriend #SummerCat #UnexpectedGuest #LuckyEncounter

-Way back in the summer of 2004, I was lodging with a friend and came home from a meeting to find a young black cat sitting on the sofa.
-My friend said he'd jumped in the open window, and wouldn't leave ...
+Way back in the summer of 2004, I was lodging with a friend and came home from a work meeting to find a very young black cat sitting on the sofa.
+My friend said he'd jumped in the open window a few hours earlier, and simply wouldn't leave ...

 Baggins Black Whiskers, Prowling in the fields, His life complete